 - Family Therapy

 Treatment typically begins with detox, which is medically supervised to monitor people for dangerous symptoms.
 At the same time, medical professionals provide medication to help manage uncomfortable symptoms.
 Treatment also begins, which may be in a residential setting first.
-This means that the person stays in a facility 24/7 for a certain period of time.
+This means that the person stays in a facility 24/7 for a specific time.

-Some people may use an outpatient structure instead.
-Outpatient treatment does not involve staying in the facility.
+Some people may use an outpatient program structure instead.
+The outpatient treatment plan does not involve staying in the facility.
 Depending on individual needs, treatment may be several days weekly or daily.
 Sessions may last a few hours or more.
 Residential treatment is better for people in riskier living situations or those with a high risk of relapse.
-Outpatient treatment is better for people with multiple responsibilities, a lower risk of relapse, and a supportive living environment.
+Outpatient treatment option is better for people with multiple responsibilities, a lower risk of relapse, and a supportive living environment.
 Alcohol addiction tends to be associated with high relapse risk.

 During recovery, people learn more about their behaviors or triggers and their causes of them, as well as how to change, cope with stress, and deal with triggers.
 Holistic therapies in alcoholism treatment support better overall wellness and help people develop healthy habits.